rpryzant/code-doodles/proximal_gradient_descent/README.md

 # What is this this thing??
 The python file in this project is some rought pseudocode for proximal gradient descent.
-Below is a quick intuitive explanation of the method.
+Below is a hastily written intuitive explanation of the method.

 ## Why we need Proximal Gradient Descent